 Aversive memory extinction is a therapy process in which a person, under the guidance of a therapist, experiences similar situations to those that led to their PTSD symptoms, without any of the traumatic stimuli.

 Researchers are still unclear why CBD works as a treatment for PTSD.
-However, according to Frontiers in Neuroscience, it is possible that CBD may affect the amygdala and the hippocampus in the brain.
+However, according to

 The article notes that people with PTSD have a hyperactive amygdala, which may make symptoms worse.
 CBD may cause the hippocampus to grow and may reduce hyperactivity of the amygdala.